har-in-air/STM32_CODE_EXAMPLES/can/f407_can_normal_two_nodes_it/README.md

 After ~6.5milliseconds, Node 2 sends the response DATA frame for msg id 0x651 with the two byte data payload (an incrementing counter for each response data frame).
 The response data frame is ACKed by node N1.

+NOTE : The delay in response is because I had a debug uart print message before sending the response frame.
+I have fixed the code now, so you should see the N2 response data frame immediately after the N1 RTR frame.

 <img src="birds_eye_view.jpg"/>